Providence Combination of 1640: Full text of the Combination

 Instance.
 Thus, if any person abuse an other in person or goods, may be for peace sake, a space of time be given for to end the cause by private arbitration; but if in that time, it be not ended, then to give notice to the 5 Disposers, a remedy may be had.

 IV.
 Agreed, for all the whole Inhabitants to combine ourselves to assist any man in the pursuit of any party delinquent, with all our best endeavours to attack him: but if any man raise a hubbub, and there be no just cause, then for the party that raised the hubbub to satisfy men for their time lost in it.

 VI.
 Agreed, that if any man have a difference with any of the 5 Disposers which cannot be deferred till general meeting of the towne, then he may have the Clerk call the towne together at his discretion for a tryall.

 Instance.
 It may be, a man may be to depart the land, or to a far parts of the land; or his estate may by upon a speedy tryall or the case may fall out.

 VII.
 Agreed, that the towne, by the five men shall give every man a deed of all his lands lying within the bounds of the Plantation, to hold it by for after ages.

 VIII.
 Agreed, that the 5 disposers shall from the date hereof, meete every month-day vppon General things and at the quarter-day to yeild a new choice and give vp their old Accounts.

 IX.
 Agreed, that the Clerke call the 5 Disposers together at the month-day, and the generall towne together every quarter, to meete vpon general occasions from the date hereof.

 X. Agreed, that the Clerke is to receive for every cause that comes to the towne for a tryall 12d. and for each deed 12d. and to give in the booke to the towne at the yeare's end, and yeild to a new choice.

 XI.
 Agreed, that all acts of disposall on both sides to stand since the difference.

 XII.
 Agreed, that every man that hath not paid in his purchase money for his Plantation shall make up his 10s. to be 30s. equal with the first purchases; and for all that are received townsmen hereafter, to pay the like summe of money to the towne stocke.

 These being those things wee have generally concluded on, for our peace, wee desiring our loveing friends to receive as our absolute determination, laying ourselves downe as subjects to it.

-Signed by the four writers of the document plus thirty-five others.